January 24, 25 & 26

 Erika recieved her guests inside the installation of the Brazilian visual artist Sandra Lapage at VÃO, an independent art space in Sao Paulo.

-Inspiration: Jose Luis Borges fantastic creatures, tectonic movements, nature’s cycles and feminine energy, intimacy, syncretism, assemblage.
+Inspiration: Jorge Luis Borges fantastic creatures, tectonic movements, nature’s cycles and feminine energy, intimacy, syncretism, assemblage.

 Rikyū Memorial Nodate Chakai, local park - Mittagong, New South Wales, Australia